Course Outline

 Managing State

-- Configuring a backend using AWS S3 and AWS DynamoDB for state management
+- Configuring a backend using AWS S3 and AWS DynamoDB for government state management.

 Reproducing Infrastructure

-- Setting up environments for applications: development, testing/quality assurance, staging, and production
+- Setting up the environment for an application in development, test/quality assurance, staging, and production for government use.

 Packaging Configuration Files as Modules

-- Duplicating code with shareable modules to enhance reusability
+- Duplicating code with shareable modules for government projects.

-- Using the Module Registry to build reusable templates for government projects
+- Using the Module Registry to build reusable templates for government infrastructure.

 Integrating Terraform into a Deployment Pipeline

-- Building, deploying, and testing an application using automated pipelines
+- Building, deploying, and testing an application for government use.

-- Importing existing external resources into Terraform for seamless integration
+- Importing existing external resources into Terraform for government operations.

 Terraform Performance Tuning